adriansahlman/stylegan2_pytorch/README.md

 ### Missing features
 + Precision-Recall metric
 + Multi-GPU evaluation of metrics during training
-If you think of any good features that you feel are missing, please open an issue!

 ### Code information
 Base functionality is tested but there might be settings that raise exceptions as the repository contains a couple thousand lines of code.
 If you find one, please open an issue or pull request.